What is Posterior impingement (Os trigonum syndrome)

 This condition is observed in athletes such as ballet dancers.
-Patient experiences pain at the posterolateral aspect of the ankle posterior to the peroneal tendon due to compression of the bone or soft tissue structures during activities that involve maximal ankle plantarflexion motion.
-It may also be seen in association with flexor hallusis longus tenosynovitis.
+The patient experiences pain at the posterolateral aspect of the ankle posterior to the peroneal tendon due to compression of the bone or soft tissue structures during activities that involve maximal ankle plantarflexion motion.
+It may also be seen in association with Flexor Hallucis Longus Tenosynovitis.

 During the movement of plantar flexion, the foot and ankle are pointed maximally away from the body, the ankle is compressed posteriorly.
 This may result in tissue damage and pain if the compressive forces are too repetitive or forceful.

 Posterior impingement often occurs due to inadequate rehabilitation following an acute ankle injury.
 In some cases, an individual may have an anatomical variant in their talus bone, known as an os trigonum, which is quite normal.
 However, such individuals have an increased likelihood of developing this condition, particularly in athletes..

 Individuals that suffer Posterior Ankle Impingement typically present with: